Young Cartoonist of the Year Award: Overview

 Entrants are requested to submit one cartoon, in colour or black and white, drawn freehand to a maximum size of A4.
 (In 2013 digitally created work was included.)

-The awards are judged by noted cartoonists, including Oliver Preston, Martin Rowson, Steve Bell, Matt Pritchett, and Comics Laureate Hannah Berry.
+The awards are judged by noted cartoonists, including Oliver Preston, Martin Rowson, Steve Bell, Charles Peattie, Dave Brown, Matt Pritchett, Woodrow Phoenix, James Mellor, Pete Songi, Ros Asquith, and Comics Laureate Hannah Berry.
 The competition receives around 1,000 submissions every year.

 Each winner receives a prize of £250 and a certificate.
+There are three categories: Under 18, Under 30, and the "Woodcock Prize" - awarded in memory of the late surrealist cartoonist Kevin Woodcock.
+The awards are sponsored by Léonie Wykes-Mahood in memory of her late husband, the cartoonist Kenneth Mahood.

 Awards

-Past winners include The New Yorker cartoonist Will McPhail and Matt Buck.
+Past winners include Ella Baron, The New Yorker cartoonist Will McPhail and Matt Buck.